jasonyingling/easy-footnotes/readme.txt

 2. Several footnotes (feetnote?) at the bottom of the post.

 == Changelog ==

+= 1.1.2 =
+* Fixed issue with default settings not being set on new installations
+* Added conditional logic check if settings exist to avoid PHP Warnings
+* Fixed undefined index of $efn_output when not using Easy Footnotes label

 = 1.1.1 =
 * Added `efn_footnote_list_output` filter for editing entire Easy Footnote output after content